-Seeds will germinate slowly in 3-4 weeks if you directly sow them without pre-treatment, especially in low temperatures.
+Seeds will germinate slowly in 3-4 weeks if you directly sow them without pre-treatment, especially at low temperatures.
 But to increase germination rate and for the faster germination, you have to scarify them to remove seed coat.
-For this, rub the seeds from one side without making any damage to endosperm inside the seed coat.
+For this, rub the seeds from one side without doing any damage to endosperm inside the seed coat.
 Soaking seeds for 24 hours in water before sowing will also help.

 Planting Bitter Melon

 Sow seeds 2 cm deep.
-Seeds can be sown directly into the ground or in the containers but only when the risk of frost has passed and the soil warms up enough.
+Seeds can be sown directly into the ground or in the containers but only when the risk of frost has passed, and the soil warms up enough.
 Seeds require the temperature above 70 F (20 C) for germination.

-In temperate regions best seed sowing time is summer, usually between late April to May.
+In temperate regions, best seed sowing time is summer, usually between late April to May.
 Whereas in tropics (USDA Zone 10, 11), you can start seeds anytime.